8 Ways to Support Blood-Brain Barrier Health

 We’ve all eaten when we’re not hungry.
 Most people do it on a daily basis to some extent.
 But when you eat when you’re not hungry, you’re depriving yourself of better digestion, blood-sugar regulation, and growth hormone production.1 These 3 things are critical for blood-brain barrier health.
 And in fact, ghrelin—a hunger hormone that is a precursor to growth hormone production—has even been shown to prevent blood-brain barrier disruption after traumatic brain injuries.2

-When we say only eat when you’re hungry, it doesn’t mean taking it to an extreme.
+While we understand that the beginnings of hunger can be uncomfortable, there’s no need to take it to an extreme.
 You only need to wait until you are moderately hungry before you eat, not be absolutely starving.
 Try to stick to an eating schedule that ensures you will be hungry close to your mealtime.

 2. Avoid smoking and drinking